-Fresh nectarines may be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
+Nectarines, if ripe and soft, may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

-Real talk: that luscious, juicy nectarine that you want to serve to your baby is actually a peach.
-The stone fruit are fraternal twins.
-They share much of the same genetic make-up, but nectarines lucked out with the gene for smooth, glossy skin.
+Nectarines and peaches share nearly all of the same genetic make-up, with one exception.
+While peaches grow a fuzzy skin, the skin of a nectarine is smooth and glossy.
 Sometimes a nectarine will even grow on a tree full of peaches, and vice versa.
+Both peach and nectarine were first cultivated in East Asia thousands of years ago.
 There are lots of varieties of nectarine and peaches to try, each with their own shades of blushed or golden skin and flesh that ranges from white to pale yellow to pink.
 And just like peaches, nectarines vary in taste, too; some are tart, others are tangy, and many are sweet.

-As you would when introducing any new food, start by offering a small quantity on its own for the first couple of servings.
+As you would when introducing any new food, start by offering a small quantity on its own for the first few servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.
 Your child is an individual and may have needs or considerations beyond generally accepted practices.
 In determining the recommendations for size and shape of foods, we use the best available scientific information regarding gross, fine, and oral motor development to minimize choking risk.
 The preparation suggestions we offer are for informational purposes only and are not a substitute for child-specific, one-on-one advice from your pediatric medical or health professional or provider.
 It is impossible to fully eliminate all risk of a baby or child choking on any liquid, puree, or food.
 We advise you to follow all safety protocols we suggest to create a safe eating environment and to make educated choices for your child regarding their specific needs.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.